 She was crowned overall winner of the Czech Conservatoires and National Chamber Music competitions, and also achieved first place at the Yamaha Contest, Prague Junior Note Competition, took the third prize of the Bohuslav Martinů Piano Competition in Prague.

-She has collaborated with the Prague Radio Symphony Orchestra, the Czech National Symphony Orchestra, the Czech Philharmonic, the Prague Symphony Orchestra, and occasionally accompanies soloists during competitions – such as at the 2018 and 2019 Prague Spring Competitions in the French horn and oboe categories.
+Occasionally Andrea accompanies soloists, f.e. during international competitions – such as at the 2018 and 2019 Prague Spring Competitions in the French horn and oboe categories.

 Andrea also appeared in the movie “The Don Juans”, directed by Oscar winning director Jiří Menzel.
 She played the role of Blaženka, happy-go-lucky pianist with a voracious appetite.